Dream in High Park - NOW Magazine

 - More

-Dream in High Park 2021 – a stage for all of Toronto

-This year’s Dream in High Park is a transformation from our usual summer fare to a diverse array of work including theatre, dance, comedy, contemporary and baroque music, and so much more.
-In addition to our own Canadian Stage productions, we are proud to open the amphitheatre – for the first time in our history – to an incredible line-up of community partners from across Toronto to create a mosaic of offerings that includes something for everyone.
+This year’s Dream in High Park is a transformation from the usual summer fare to a diverse array of work including theatre, dance, comedy, contemporary and baroque music, and so much more.
+In addition to Canadian Stage productions, the amphitheatre is open – for the first time in our history – to an incredible line-up of community partners from across Toronto to create a mosaic of offerings that includes something for everyone.

-We invite you to explore everything Dream has to offer and we can’t wait to see you in the park!